apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD_EN.md

         exc_mem_limit: Memory limit.
 Default is 2GB.
 Unit is Bytes.

         strict_mode: Whether the data is strictly restricted.
-The default is true.
+The default is false.

         timezone: Specify time zones for functions affected by time zones, such as strftime/alignment_timestamp/from_unixtime, etc. See the documentation for details.
 If not specified, use the "Asia/Shanghai" time zone.